francesmx/CV/README.md

 * I once had a **voicemail from MI5** asking me to call them back :)

 ## Nice things people have said:
-**"Anyone who meets her and doesn't make her an instant offer is making one of the biggest mistakes possible for their company."**
-Andy Jeffries, CTO at Absolute DevOps.

-"Frances is the **most accomplished UX professional** I've had the pleasure of working with."
-Michael Davey, Director of UX & Strategy at HeathWallace

 "Frances is an **absolute joy to work with**.
 Not only are her **UX/design skills & consultative abilities top-class**, she's an **inspiring and natural leader** who motivates and nurtures the team in what seems like an effortless manner."
 Josie Downey, Information Architect at HeathWallace.